rrooggiieerr/xyscreens.py/README.md

 projector screens and lifts over the serial and RS-485 interface.

 This Python library was first implemented for **XY Screens**.
-After I was informed that the **See Max** devices use a very similar protocol support for these devices has been added.
+After I was informed that the **See Max** devices use a very similar protocol, support for these devices has been added.

 **XY Screens** and **See Max** are OEM manufacturers of projector screens and lifts.
 Their devices are sold around the world under various brand names.